 Your mind is the most powerful thing you possess – not your body.

-It’s so easy when life gets busy (and it usually is with a myriad of different competing demands, commitments, and responsibilities) that we don’t make time for the things that will actually sustain and power us to meet our demands, commitments, and responsibilities to our greatest potential and to propel us forward to achieving the dreams and goals we have for ourselves (or have these been lost in the busyness of it all?)
+It’s so easy when life gets busy that we don’t make time for the things that will actually sustain and power us to meet our demands, commitments, and responsibilities to our greatest potential and to propel us forward to achieving the dreams and goals we have for ourselves (or have these been lost in the busyness of it all?).

 Many of us are heads down in the trenches, rarely coming up for air, let alone looking up and take stock and do something to replenish ourselves – physically and mentally.

-Often, it takes a major life event to make us realise where we’re really at.
+Often, it takes a major life event, a tragedy, to make us realise where we’re really at.
+Just look at the events of the past two and a half years………

 Your thinking will determine your future.